-- Although urban systems occupy a relatively small fraction (about 2 per cent) of dryland areas, they con- tain a large and rapidly increasing fraction (nearly 45 per cent) of the dryland population^a. - Drought and land degradation lead to migration from rural lands to urban areas, increasing the pressure on off-site productive land resources and water^c.
+- Although urban systems occupy a relatively small fraction (about 2 per cent) of dryland areas, they contain a large and rapidly increasing fraction (nearly 45 per cent) of the human dryland population^a. - Drought and land degradation lead to migration from rural lands to urban areas, increasing the pressure on off-site productive land resources and water^c.

-- Rural migration due to degradation can exacerbate urban sprawl, and can bring about internal and cross-boundary social, ethnic, and political conflicts^a. - Land issues have played a major role in at least 27 major conflicts in Africa since 1990^d.
+- Rural migration due to degradation can exacerbate urban spraw urban sprawl and bring about about internal and crossboundary social, ethnic, and political conflicts^a. - Land issues have played a major role in at least 27 major conflicts in Africa since 1990^d.

 - The annual economic losses due to deforestation and land degradation were estimated at EUR 1.5-3.4 trillion in 2008, equaling 3.3-7.5 per cent of the global GDP in 2008.
-This includes a startling loss of grain worth USD 1.2 billion annually^b. - On a global scale, an estimated annual loss of 75 billion tons of soil from arable land as consequence of degradation is assumed to cost the world - about USD 400 billion per year, with the USA alone expected to lose USD 44 billion annually from soil erosion^g. - Reaching 95 per cent of potential maximum crop yields (by adopting SLM practices) could deliver up to 2.3 billion tons of additional crop production per year, equivalent to USD 1.4 trillion^b.
+This includes a startling loss of grain worth USD 1.2 billion annually^b. - On a global scale, an estimated annual loss of 75 billion tons of soil from arable land as consequence of degradation is assumed to cost the world - about USD 400 billion per year, with the US alone expected to lose USD 44 billion annually from soil erosion^g. - Reaching 95 per cent of potential maximum crop yields (by adopting SLM practices) could deliver up to 2.3 billion tons of additional crop production per year, equivalent to USD 1.4 trillion^b.

-Number of People Affected
+Number of people affected